 Where to Dress Shop

 If you have already walk down the aisle once before and blow an absurd amount of money at the bridal shop, you will most likely be wiser this time around and use your extra moola for the honeymoon.
-Steer clear of bridal shops and look for formal/cocktail dresses at department stores such as:
+Look online at bridesmaids dresses that come in champagne, ivory or blush that you can glam up with a sash or jewelry.
+Be sure to steer clear of bridal shops and look for formal/cocktail dresses at department stores such as:

 Second Wedding Etiquette Tips